 The Subject Property is irregular in shape; approximately 35,800m2 in size.
-It is a corner lot with a frontage of 307m on Steamline Street and 88m on Sandford Fleming Avenue.
+The lands subject to this application are 10,318m2 in size.
+It is a corner lot with a frontage of 307m on Steamline Street and 88m on Sanford Fleming Avenue.
 The site is surrounded by the following land uses: